terasougandhika/room-occupancy-pipeline/README.md

 # Room Occupancy Data Pipeline

-This project is an end-to-end data engineering pipeline that simulates processing sensor data to monitor room occupancy and control electrical appliances accordingly.
+This prototype project is an end-to-end data engineering pipeline that simulates processing sensor data to monitor room occupancy and control electrical appliances accordingly.

 ## Project Overview